-G. Make-Up Exam or Assignment Policy:
+G. Make-Up Exams

 Students are expected to complete assignments prior to each deadline.
-Postings to the discussion boards will not be accepted late.
+Postings to the discussion boards will NOT BE accepted late.
 Late written assignments (e.g. agency visit paper, caregiver assessment, annotated bibliography) will be assigned a five (5) point penalty for each day late.
-Late written assignments will not be accepted after 5 days.
-The final exam will not be accepted late.
+The instructor will NOT ACCEPT LATE WRITTEN ASSIGNMENTS AFTER FIVE DAYS.
+The final exam will NOT BE accepted late.
 Arrangements extending deadlines for individual students are made only on the basis of unusual circumstances generally considered to be outside of an individual's control, and only at the instructor's discretion.

-H. Attendance Policy:
+H. Attendance